LeaderPortfolio

 The Full Dossier

 David Elliot Shaw was born on March 29, 1951.
-He was raised in Los Angeles, California.
-His father was a theoretical physicist specializing in plasma and fluid flows, and his mother was an artist and educator.
-Shaw showed an early aptitude for mathematics and science, excelling in school.
-He earned a bachelor's degree from the University of California, San Diego, with a double major in mathematics and applied physics and information science.
-He continued his education at Stanford University, earning both a master's and a Ph.D. in computer science in 1980.
+He grew up in Los Angeles, California.
+His father was a theoretical physicist, and his mother was an artist and educator.
+They divorced when he was 12.
+Shaw's stepfather was a professor of finance at UCLA.
+Shaw earned a bachelor's degree summa cum laude from the University of California, San Diego, with a double major in mathematics and applied physics and information science.
+He then earned a MSc and a PhD from Stanford University in 1980.

 Rise to Success